 Pike the hunters

-Pike are ambush predators, they will hang almost motionless in the water.
-As if holding their breath, with a fixed gaze on their target, the Pike will accelerate from nought to caught in a split second.
-They grasp and then swallow their prey whole.
+Pike are ambush predators.
+They will hang almost motionless in the water, as if holding their breath, with a fixed gaze on their target.
+The Pike will accelerate from nought to caught in a split second, grasping and swallowing their prey whole.

 In the cold water of winter, the Pike’s digestive process is much slower.
 A Pike may only feed once a week or perhaps even less if conditions are very bad.
 A healthy Pike can easily go without food for a month, if floods come or the weather is freezing, a Pike can wait it out.
 [Top…]